bobbles911/fsck-spaces/README.md

 These errors are found and recursively replaced with the correct usage of tabs.

-By default, the following list of file extensions will be fixed: `js, ts, jsx, tsx, json, css`, as the scourge appears to most prevalently afflict those files used by web developers.
+By default, the following list of file extensions will be fixed: `js, ts, jsx, tsx, cjs, mjs, json, css`, as the scourge appears to most prevalently afflict those files used by web developers.

 To add to this list you can call `fsck-spaces --more=cpp,h,whatever`